Generalized Jacobians and explicit descents: The modulus setup

+Let $C$ be a nice curve over $k$ with a modulus setup $(n,\frak{m})$.
 We may view $\frak{m}$ as a finite \'etale subscheme $\frak{m} = \Spec M \subset C$, or as a \defi{modulus} in the sense of geometric class field theory (see \cite{SerreAGCF}).
 Let $C_\frak{m}$ denote the singular curve associated to $\frak{m}$ as in \cite[IV.4]{SerreAGCF}.
 Let $\Pic_C$ and $\Pic_{C_\frak{m}}$ be the commutative group schemes over $k$ representing the Picard functors of $C$ and $C_\frak{m}$.
 There is an exact sequence of commutative group schemes over $k$,

-where $T$ is a an algebraic torus.
+where $T$ is an algebraic torus.
 The restriction of \eqref{eq:PicCmseq} to the identity components is an exact sequence of semiabelian varieties,

 where $J_\frak{m}$ is the generalized Jacobian of $C$ associated to the modulus $\frak{m}$ and $J$ is the usual Jacobian of $C$.